How to Record with OBS Studio as A Beginner on Windows (10)

 Step-by-step Guide on How to Record with OBS

-After having a general knowledge of OBS’s main interface, now let’s get together to walk through an easy OBS recording instruction.
-Please free download OBS according to your system and get it installed on your machine.
+After having a general knowledge of OBS’s main interface, let’s get together to walk through an easy OBS recording instruction.
+Please download OBS according to your system and get it installed on your machine.

-Latest version of OBS for Windows: V26.0.2
+The latest version of OBS for Windows: V26.0.2

 Release date: October 6th, 2020